-Florida ponds, lakes, and wetlands are different than most areas in the United States often being eutrophic or hypereutrophic which means they have high levels of nutrients.
-States such as New York, Michigan, or Colorado have stone lined water bodies with little organic matter called oligotrophic areas.
-Since oligotrophic waters have very few nutrients people often have to add fertilizer to ponds in northern areas to grow plants.
+Florida's ponds, lakes, and wetlands are crucially different than most areas in the United States - they are eutrophic or hypereutrophic, meaning they have exceptionally high levels of nutrients.
+States such as New York, Michigan, or Colorado have stone-lined water bodies with little organic matter, which are called oligotrophic areas.
+Since oligotrophic waters have very few nutrients, people often have to add fertilizer to ponds in order to establish plant communities.
 Florida has the opposite problem.
-We have such high nutrient loads from: natural sources, agriculture, fertilizers, and runoff that ponds can become overgrown with plants and algae.
-Traditional lake management has focused on using herbicides to kill off the plants and algae but this has become less effective over time for the following reasons:
+We have such naturally high nutrient loads, exacerbated by agriculture, fertilizers, and runoff that ponds can, and often do, become overgrown with plants and algae.
+Traditional lake management has focused on using herbicides to kill off the plants and algae, but this has become less effective over time for the following reasons:

-- Herbicides kill plants but they grow back resistant to the herbicides requiring more or stronger herbicides.
+- Herbicides do kill plants, but they grow back resistant - requiring more or stronger herbicides.

-- Dying plants release nutrients upon death which can flow downstream causing other blooms, dead zones, or aggravating Red Tide.
+- Decaying plants release nutrients upon death, which can flow downstream causing other algae blooms, dead zones, and aggravate Red Tide.

 - Too many plants dying at once can cause fish kills as the decaying plants remove oxygen from the water.